external-secrets/external-secrets/docs/provider/bitwarden-secrets-manager.md

 allows creating the same secret with the same key multiple times.
 In order to avoid overwriting, or potentially, returning the wrong secret, we restrict push secret with the following rules:

-- property == projectID which is mandatory field for PushSecret
 - name, projectID, organizationID and value AND NOTE equal, we won't push it again.
 - name, projectID, organizationID and ONLY the value does not equal ( INCLUDING THE NOTE ) we update
 - any of the above isn't true, we create the secret ( this means that it will create a secret in a separate project )